Luca Dan Serbanati

 Software Development Methods

 Faculty of Engineering in Foreign Languages.
-Computer Science Courses
+English Stream.

 Email: luca@serbanati.com URL: Personal website